 If your supplier agreements do not account for dead stock, you will likely need to donate any excess.
-Don’t forget, donating offers tax breaks for your business.
+Don't forget that donating offers tax breaks for your business.

 Safety Stock = (Max Daily Usage X Max Lead Time) – (Avg.
 Daily Usage X Avg.
 Lead Time)

-Plan to Restock: Of course, the problem we would all love to see, is product flying off the shelf, but don’t let it distract to the point you are not prepared to refill those same shelves.
+Plan to Restock: Of course, the problem we would all love to see is that the product is flying off the shelf, but don't let it distract you to the point you are not prepared to refill those same shelves.

-If you try and handle things as they come up, you will likely lose customers, or customer loyalty along the way.
-On the contrary, planning a reorder point based on historical market demand, turn-around time and lead time, can save you lost business in the future.
+If you try to handle things as they come up, you will likely lose customers or customer loyalty along the way.
+On the contrary, planning a reorder point based on historical market demand, turn-around time, and lead time can save you lost business in the future.

 Accounting Inventory Management